Home Improvement Contractor License Application Checklist

 See Requirements section for detailed descriptions.
 Make sure you provide all requirements; otherwise, your application is incomplete.
 DCWP can only consider complete applications for license issuance.

 - Sales Tax Identification Number OR Application Confirmation Number

 - Proof of Business Address

 - Proof of Home Address

 - Workers’ Compensation Insurance Information

-- U.S. Environmental Protection Agency (EPA) Certificate OR Signed Affirmation
+- Proof of U.S. Environmental Protection Agency (EPA) certification relating to safe lead practices AND/OR Signed Affirmation

 - Contractual Compliance Agreement